CURE Insurance Arena

 The CURE Insurance Arena is a multipurpose arena in Trenton, New Jersey.
 It hosts events including shows, sporting events and concerts.

 The arena seats 7,605 for hockey and other ice events, 8,600 for basketball and up to 10,500 for concerts, family shows, and other events which makes it the largest arena in Central New Jersey.
 The arena is located next to, and served by, the Hamilton Avenue station on NJ Transit's River Line and New Jersey Route 129.

-It is managed by Philadelphia-based Spectra, a subsidiary of Comcast Spectacor.
+It is managed by Oak View Group.

 History and events

-The arena opened as Sovereign Bank Arena on October 6, 1999, with a World Wrestling Entertainment event.
+The arena opened as Sovereign Bank Arena on October 6, 1999, with a World Wrestling Federation event.
 On November 13, 2009, Sun National Bank signed a naming-rights deal for seven years for $2.1 million.
-Since the arena opened, it has hosted over 1200 events with over 4 million guests attending and has sold out shows by Bruce Springsteen, World Wrestling Entertainment (WWE), Shania Twain, Keith Urban, Cher, Elton John, Ringling Bros. and Barnum & Bailey Circus, Britney Spears and Justin Bieber among others.
+Since the arena opened, it has hosted over 1200 events with over 4 million guests attending and has sold-out shows by Bruce Springsteen, World Wrestling Entertainment (WWE), Shania Twain, Keith Urban, Cher, Elton John, Ringling Bros. and Barnum & Bailey Circus, Britney Spears and Justin Bieber among others.
 Musical events have dwindled in the 2010s.

 CURE Insurance Arena hosted the last regular season games of the premier 2018 JBA season.

 Professional Box Lacrosse

 The Trenton Terror of the Professional Box Lacrosse Association is part of the eight-team inaugural season.
-The Terror held their first game on December 30, 2022, against the New England Chowderheads, in which they lost 15-16 in overtime.
+The Terror held their first game on December 30, 2022, against the New England Chowderheads, in which they lost 15–16 in overtime.

-Men's college basketball
+Men's basketball

 The 2000 and 2001 Northeast Conference men's basketball tournaments were held there, as was the 2003 Metro Atlantic Athletic Conference men's basketball tournament.

+The arena also hosted a game between Oak Hill Academy and Saint Vincent-Saint Mary High School, which featured a matchup between LeBron James and Carmelo Anthony.
+The game was broadcast nationally on ESPN.